Spasmodic dysphonia: Adductor spasmodic dysphonia

 Adductor spasmodic dysphonia (ADSD) is the most common type, affecting around 87% of individuals with SD.
 In ADSD, sudden involuntary muscle movements or spasms cause the vocal folds (or vocal cords) to squeeze together and stiffen.
 As the name suggests, these spasms occur in the adductor muscles of the vocal folds, specifically the thyroarytenoid and the lateral cricoarytenoid.
 These spasms make it difficult for the vocal folds to vibrate and produce voice.
 Words are often cut off or are difficult to start because of the muscle spasms.
 Therefore, speech may be choppy but differs from stuttering.
 The voice of an individual with adductor spasmodic dysphonia is commonly described as strained or strangled and full of effort.
 Surprisingly, the spasms are usually absent while laughing, speaking at a high pitch, or speaking while singing, but singers can experience a loss of range or the inability to produce certain notes of a scale or with projection.
-Stress, however, often makes the muscle spasms more severe.
+Stress often makes the muscle spasms more severe.